-Last doga post sesh we discussed the benefits of relaxation for both you and your pup.
-This post is going to discuss the stretching part of doga and how it can help your pup in so many different ways.
+Time to continue on your doga journey.
+We previously discussed doga and the benefits of relaxation for both you and your pup.
+This post is going to discuss the stretching part of doga and how it can help your dog in so many positive ways.

-Back It Up Pose
+Back It Up Doga Pose

 Stretching out your dog’s back may just become one of their favorite things to do with you.
 First, grab a couple small training treats.
 With your dog facing forward, go sit on one side of them but make sure the treat is still in the front by their nose with your hand.

 Move the treat slowly towards their tail and make sure they are only using their head to follow the treat.
 Once they are in a “C” position, hold that position with them for the 15 seconds (2 sets) initially, and then do the same stretch with the opposite side.
 You can gradually increase this stretch duration and sets as well.